railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_thunderbird.rst

 	#.
 From Thunderbird, open the menu :menuselection:`Tools --> Add-ons`.

 	#.
-Click Extensions, then click the :guilabel:`Install` button.
+Click Extensions, then click the `Install` button.

 	#.
 Go to your desktop and select the file \ ``openerp_plugin.xpi``\.
 Click Open.

 	#.
-Click :guilabel:`Install Now` then restart Thunderbird.
+Click `Install Now` then restart Thunderbird.

 Once the extension has been installed, a new ``OpenERP`` menu item is added to your Thunderbird menubar.

 .. tip::  Thunderbird version

-	The OpenERP plugin for Thunderbird only works with Thunderbird version 2.0 and above.
+	The OpenERP plugin for Thunderbird works as from Thunderbird version 2.0.

 	So check your Thunderbird version before installing, and download the latest version that you need from the following address: http://www.mozilla.org/products/thunderbird/